 Thank you for your interest in the Master of Science in Data Science program.
-Apply here for the Summer 2018 term.
-The deadline to submit an application is January 18, 2018 at 11:59pm Eastern time.
+The deadline to submit an application was January 18, 2018.

 Applicants to the Master of Science in Data Science (MSDS) program must earn an undergraduate degree prior to the start of the summer term in which the program starts.
 Applicants with a three-year or four-year undergraduate degree from an accredited institution are eligible to apply.

 A specific undergraduate major or program of study is not required.
 DSI students come from a variety of undergraduate backgrounds, including economics, statistics, engineering, computer science, math, hospitality management, and history, to name a few.